Tale of The Tape, Predictions: Louisville vs. SMU

 Predictions

-- ESPN Prediction: Per ESPN's Basketball Power Index, the Cardinals have a 66.4 percent chance to win against the Mustangs.
-Louisville has a BPI rating of 20.5 (10th overall), whereas SMU has a BPI rating of 13.3 (39th overall).
+- ESPN Prediction: Per ESPN's Basketball Power Index, the Cardinals have a 97.6 percent chance to win against the Yellow Jackets.
+Louisville has a BPI rating of 20.2 (10th overall), whereas Georgia Tech has a BPI rating of 1.5 (140th overall).

-- KenPom Prediction: Per KenPom.com, the Cardinals have a 58 percent chance to take down the Mustangs, with a projected final score of 84-82 in favor of UofL.
-Louisville has an adjusted efficiency margin of +27.33 (14th overall), whereas SMU has an adjusted efficiency margin of +19.61 (38th overall).
+- KenPom Prediction: Per KenPom.com, the Cardinals have a 98 percent chance to take down the Yellow Jackets, with a projected final score of 92-69 in favor of UofL.
+Louisville has an adjusted efficiency margin of +26.87 (15th overall), whereas Georgia Tech has an adjusted efficiency margin of -0.06 (164th overall).

-- Torvik Prediction: Per BartTorvik.com, the Cards have a 55 percent chance to take down the Mustangs, with a projected final score of 84-83 in favor of UofL.
-Louisville has a "Barthag" of .9473 (14th overall), whereas SMU has a "Barthag" of .8902 (37th overall).
+- Torvik Prediction: Per BartTorvik.com, the Cards have a 97 percent chance to take down the Jackets, with a projected final score of 95-69 in favor of UofL.
+Louisville has a "Barthag" of .9446 (15th overall), whereas Georgia Tech has a "Barthag" of .4923 (170th overall).

 More Cardinals Stories